Supra-Labs/supra-dev-hub/Knowledge base/CLI_Setup.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

+## ISSUE SUMMARY 1:
-## ISSUE SUMMARY: Supra Command Not Executing
+Supra Command Not Executing

 The `supra` command does not run as expected.